allenchak/ST7565-TM9624/README.md

 - More detail of this readme file
 - Test and allow to config the SPI clock speed
 - Add Schematic
-- Merge to using Adafruit GFX library
+- Merge to Adafruit GFX library API